JeremyTechDev/tsseract/README.md

 ## Running the tests

-The app uses [Jest](https://jestjs.io/) as the testing framework for this App 🧑‍💻.
+This app uses [Jest](https://jestjs.io/) as testing framework 🧑‍💻.
 To run tests, just run `npm test` in the console at the project directory.

 Tests are run before every push and as a [GitHub Action](https://github.com/jeremy2918/tsseract-app/actions).